greyshirtguy/ProPresenter-6-AudioVolumerEditor/README.md

 and re-saves the XML back to the document.
 For more info, read the source! :)

 TODO:

-Update to allow editing volumes in Audio bin playlists.
+- Update to allow editing volumes in Audio bin playlists.
-Add playback controls (at least a progress slider to allow user to jump to any point in the audio/video file)
+- Add playback controls (at least a progress slider to allow user to jump to any point in the audio/video file)
+- Checkout if volume range above 100% works for audio (as it does for video) and allow such adjustments if it works